-The following is a list of the Company's directors and executive officers as of April 8, 2025.
-As set forth in Proposal No. 1, each of the Company's current directors has been nominated for re-election to the Board and will be submitted to the vote of the Company's stockholders at the Annual Meeting.
+The following is a list of the Company's directors and executive officers as of May 29, 2025.
+As set forth in Proposal No. 1, seven of the Company's eight current directors have been nominated for re-election to the Board and will be submitted to the vote of the Company's stockholders at the Annual Meeting.
+Mr. Stuart Diamond is not seeking re-election.

 Name Age Position(s)

 Maria Zannes, JD 69 President, CEO, and Director

 James Michael Edwards 58 Chief Financial Officer

 Xavier Reveles 56 Chief Operating Officer

 Timothy P. Zannes, JD 72 Executive Vice President, Secretary, and General Counsel

 Steven Girgenti 79 Executive Chairman and Director

 Robert Anderson 84 Director

-Stuart Diamond 64 Director

 Peter Knight 74 Director

 Gary Rubin 69 Director

 Roby Joyce 77 Director

-Iamie Platt 58 Director
+Jamie Platt 58 Director